sourjyo0/first/heading.md

-# Dillinger
+# The readme file

-Dillinger is a cloud-enabled, mobile-ready, offline-storage, AngularJS powered HTML5 Markdown editor.

-  - Type some Markdown on the left
-  - See HTML in the right
+Great syntax at work

+  - A bullet
+  - and two
-  - Magic
+  - More

 # New Features!
+ - Yaya